Optimal-power Configurations for Hover Solutions in Mono-spinners

 Optimal configurations that would yield the most efficient in-position hovering for both configurations are formulated and design guidelines are provided.
 The optimal solutions, however, were obtained for a steady-state flight (no position control).
 It is noteworthy that in the second configuration, a pseudo in-place hovering is achieved in which case yawing and precession speeds of the spinner will not be zero, but bounded.
 Furthermore, it is shown that power consumption for the flight can be further reduced by introducing a tilting angle between the rotor and the fuselage's principle axis.

-This paper is organized as follows: Section II presents the mathematical model of the vehicle.
+This paper is organized as follows: Section II presents mathematical modeling.
 Section III presents optimal hover solutions for two aforementioned configurations for mono-spinners.
 Section IV presents a discussion on results obtained via two possible configurations, while pinpointing key characteristics of the two possible designs.
 Finally, conclusions and future works are presented in section V.